Violently Protective Girlfriend

-Bobcat in City of Heroes.
-In Issue 19, there's a task force that finishes with a battle between your team, and her and Neuron.
-Defeating Neuron before taking her down to half her health, and defeating her, gets a badge.
+- Bobcat in City of Heroes.
+In Issue 19, there's a task force that finishes with a battle between your team, and her and her boyfriend Neuron.
+If you manage to defeat Neuron first, Bobcat gets an *enormous buff* that makes her incredibly lethal.
+Defeating her in this state grants you a badge.
 The badge says "You saw Bobcat do something no one else has seen; fight with all her effort.
 Despite her best efforts, you still managed to put her down."

 Kerrigan: "If Jim is alive, no force in the Universe is gonna stop me from saving him."

 - Toko Fukawa becomes this is Absolute Despair Girls, as her mission is to rescue her beloved Togami.
 The "violent" part comes from her split personality Genocider Syo/Jill, Super High School Level Serial Killer.

 - In Transistor, the mere presence of the Spine enemy causes the Man in the Transistor to go all giggly and crazy, and not in a good way.
 Red, his maybe/maybe not girlfriend, goes on a Roaring Rampage of Revenge to save him.

 Red: I'm going to find the thing that's doing this to you and break its heart.